conorcook7/StringService/README.md

 ## Current Issues

-This current version of this product does not have any specific error-handling if given a bad request to the server.
-For instance, you cannot pass anything in the body of the GET/POST request other than a JSON Array.
+This current version of this product has very rudimentary error-handling that catches a 404 - Bad Request.
+The intent of this handler is to catch if you give bad data in the request so you aren't given a nasty looking error.
-If you pass a JSON object, you will get a Error:400 Bad Request Response.
+In the current state the message returned will tell you the correct format and guidelines for the request.

-I will be adding exception-handling functionality next when I have more time.
-My plan is to implement this using the ControllerAdvice & ExceptionHandler tags that are used within Spring Boot then to either catch commonly thrown errors or to create my own exception classes and throw those when passed bad data.
+I will be adding more in-depth exception-handling functionality next when I have more time, rather than just a bad request error.

 ## Built With